jonlpersson/ed-latimore/site/_posts/2020-03-06-going-back-to-school-at-30-4-things-to-know.md

 ---
 At age 28, I went back to school.

-Although I had tried college immediately after high school, I failed out after 3 semesters.
+Although I had tried college immediately after high school, I failed after three semesters.
 None of my old grades were good enough to use for credit, so I started over from scratch.

 My first semester began in January 2014.
 In May 2018, I graduated with a bachelor's degree in Physics.
 I was 33 years old.

 I won't lie to you and say it was a park walk.
-It was obviously doable, but it was remarkably difficult.
+It was difficult but doable.

-Sometimes I wasn't sure how I would pay the rent.
-I even once had to borrow a significant sum of money from a friend.
-However, the personal and professional growth I experienced during that four year period is worth 10 times the cost of a typical college degree.
+Sometimes, I wasn't sure how I would pay the rent.
+I even once had to borrow a significant sum from a friend.
+However, the personal and professional growth I experienced during those four years is worth ten times the cost of a typical college degree.

 ## Why do you, personally, want to sacrifice 4 years to college?